shellspec/shellspec/README.md

 NOTE: If you want to verify using shell function, You can use [result](docs/references.md#result) modifier or [satisfy](docs/references.md#satisfy) matcher.
 You don't necessarily have to create a custom matcher, etc.

+### Hooks

+#### `Before`, `After` - example hook

+You can define before / after hooks by using `Before`, `After`.
+The hooks are called for each example.

+NOTE: `After` hook is a place to clean up, not an assertion.
+If you want to assert in the `After` hook, What you are looking for is probably [result](docs/references.md#result) modifier.

+#### `BeforeAll`, `AfterAll` - example group hook

+You can define before all / after all hooks by using `BeforeAll`, `AfterAll`.
+The hooks are called before or after all examples.

+#### `BeforeCall`, `AfterCall` - call evaluation hook

+You can define before / after call hooks by using `BeforeCall`, `AfterCall`.
+The hooks are called before or after a "call evaluation".

+#### `BeforeRun`, `AfterRun` - run evaluation hook

+You can define before / after run hooks by using `BeforeRun`, `AfterRun`.
+The hooks are called before or after a "run evaluation".

+These hooks are executed in the same subshell as the "run evaluation".
+So you can mock/stub the function before run.
+And you can access a variable for evaluation after run.

 ### Helpers

 #### `Skip`, `Pending` - skip and pending example